 If you're renaming contacts in your phone or only communicating with people using fake names online, it certainly seems like you've got something to hide.
 If you're being fully faithful with your partner, you shouldn't feel the need to hide who you're talking to.

 Constantly Checking Someone's Statuses

-Yes, even the most faithful partners will occasionally check in on an ex’s social media from time to time.
-However, if you’re constantly looking for updates and new photos, you’re taking time away from your partner and are on a slippery slope toward infidelity.
+Yes, even the most faithful partners will occasionally check in on an ex's social media from time to time.
+However, if you're constantly looking for updates and new photos, you're taking time away from your partner with this social media cheating and are on a slippery slope toward infidelity.

 Following People You Want to Hook Up With

 Following someone on Instagram solely because you think they're hot is not as innocent as it sounds.
 If you don't know someone, but choose to follow them for their looks alone, you're admitting your attraction and trying to connect, neither of which are exactly above board.
 In short: this could be considered Instagram cheating.

 "Congrats!" on a photo of your ex's new baby?
 Fine.
 Commenting, "Wish I was there with you!" on a photo of them sunbathing in a bikini?
 Not so innocent.

 Those flirty DMs you're sending to your Twitter crush aren't without repercussions.
 While you may be safely behind a screen, if your partner saw that you were telling someone else how hot they were, wouldn't you consider it social media cheating?

 Confiding in Someone Other Than Your Partner